 Landfill Closure Plan Information

-The proposed 2015 Final Closure Plan provides an update to the landfill closure plan prepared in 2011 and consolidates various proposed changes into a single, updated closure plan.
+The Final Closure Plan provides an update to the landfill closure plan prepared in 2011 and consolidates various proposed changes into a single, updated closure plan.
 The background of the closure planning process is provided in the document.

 Monitoring of the site, surface water, ground water and landfill gases will continue for approximately 25 years.
 Historical monitoring results can be found in the Annual Reports below.
 The Closure Plan does not include details of any end use plan for the former landfill property.